What Are Go Karts For Kids?

 The engine and motor mechanism are enclosed safely and are not accessible while it is in motion.
 Manufacturers claim their designs take a weight of up to 140 lbs, though a more heavy person sitting on it would mean that it will move slower.

 Anyone driving it should wear a helmet that covers the entire head, as well as gloves and shoes.
-Go-karts with metal frames are most commonly made of steel and usually have a welded steel rollover bar that provide extra support and safety for the vehicle.
+Go-karts with metal frames are most commonly made of steel and usually, have a welded steel rollover bar that provides extra support and safety for the vehicle.

 As a responsible parent, never allow more than one to ride at a time.
 Ensure it is only ridden in safe areas and keep driveway safety in mind.